jubatus/website/source/en/commands.rst

    Generate server template.

-   Effective only when generating servers and keepers.
+   Effective only when generating servers and proxies.

 .. option:: -g <guard>

    Prefix used for include guards in header files.

-   Effective only when generating C++ code (servers, keepers and C++ clients).
+   Effective only when generating C++ code (servers, proxies and C++ clients).

 .. option:: -help, --help